-Will It All Come Down to Wisconsin?
+It Ain’t Over in Wisconsin

 Wisconsin leads the nation in farm bankruptcies.
 Jobs lost to trade deals haven’t come back.
 Economic anxiety still dominates in the state, but it’s translating differently after nearly four years of a Trump presidency.
 “People were excited that someone was talking to something they cared about,” and Trump “showed up,” Mark Pocan, who represents Wisconsin in the U.S. House and is a committed progressive, told me recently.
 But “this time it’s very clear.
 He didn’t bring those jobs.
 Now he actually has to live on a record.”
 Trump’s play for “law and order” after the tension in Kenosha, Wisconsin, following the police shooting of Jacob Blake and 17-year-old Kyle Rittenhouse’s alleged killing of two protesters, Pocan told me, had backfired: “People in suburban areas who live on cul-de-sacs are less worried about a protest breaking out in their cul-de-sac than a kid who’s 17 coming down the street with a rifle.”

 Wikler, though, remains nervous, even as polls show Biden with a sizable lead in the state.
-Between trying to do pandemic organizing, overseeing events that have made Wisconsin Democratic Party livestreams the hottest virtual ticket in Hollywood, and recovering from a string of losses at the Supreme Court in cases that tried to facilitate ballot counting, Wikler said he’s still not sure whether Wisconsin will decide the election again or whether the state will be one of several “cherries on top of a democracy sundae.”
+Between trying to do pandemic organizing, overseeing events that have made Wisconsin Democratic Party live-streams the hottest virtual ticket in Hollywood, and recovering from a string of losses at the Supreme Court in cases that tried to facilitate ballot counting, Wikler said he’s still not sure whether Wisconsin will decide the election again or whether the state will be one of several “cherries on top of a democracy sundae.”

 What follows is a transcript of our conversation.
 It has been lightly edited for clarity.